German language courses, German language skills and certificates

 The Goethe-Institut offers an online language course to prepare for German language examinations (DSH or TestDaF).
 For more information visitwww.goethe.com.
 A further online German course is offered by DUO.
 For more information visitwww.uni-deutsch.com.

 German course preparing for studies

-Provided you already have a sound knowledge of German, you can attend a German course at the FAU Language Centre specially tailored to prepare students for studying in Germany and the relevant German language examination.
-The course is structured in such a way that you can take the DSH examination after one year.
+Provided you already have a sound knowledge of German (Level A2), you can attend a German course at the FAU Language Centre specially tailored to prepare students for studying in Germany and the relevant German language examination.
+The course is structured in such a way that you can take the DSH examination after one or two semesters.
 Those taking the German course do not enjoy student status.
 More information is available on the Language Centre website.